bhutansultan27-beep/casinoemojibot/README.md

   - Resets on every withdrawal
   - Encourages active gameplay
   - No spam withdrawals possible
+  - the daily bonus must be played through before you can withdrawl

 ### Social Features
 - 👥 **Referral System** - Invite friends and earn commissions on their gambling volume similiar to the #Daily Bonus